Implementing Impact! the Business of Social Design

 While the road to social change is paved with good ideas and good intentions, many projects never reach a final destination.
 Why is this?
 For an idea to sustain itself, it needs to be more than a good idea, it needs a sustainable business model to be viable.

-This new one-week intensive workshop will focus on the business of social design by exploring critical topics in hands-on modules ranging from analysis, marketing, management and operations to funding models.
+Implementing Impact! the Business of Social Design is a one-week intensive workshop that will focus on the business of social design by exploring critical topics in hands-on modules ranging from analysis, marketing, management and operations to funding models.

 The week is built for creative professionals looking to launch their own projects or adapting their practice to be more socially engaged.
 And, for those interested in working in the field of social design, the program will give participants a number of perspectives and critical factors applicable to any project.